 - Applying from within the UK for leave to remain of any duration, including for less than 6 months.

-Given the upfront investment required to make a sponsor licence application – time spent building the submission and finding the employment, fees and costs of making the application etc – taking professional advice can help ensure you are following the process as required, that your submission aligns to the eligibilty criteria and that any delays are avoided in processing your application.
+Given the upfront investment required to make a sponsor licence application – time spent building the submission and finding the employment, fees and costs of making the application – taking professional advice can help ensure you are following the process as required, that your submission aligns to the eligibility criteria and that any delays are avoided in processing your application.

 For advice on sponsorship licences and hiring a UK sponsorship visa worker, contact us.

 How can I get sponsorship for UK visa?

 Workers can only apply for a sponsored work visa if they have a qualifying job offer from a UK employer with a valid sponsor licence.

 How much does it cost a company to sponsor a visa UK?

 The sponsor licence application fee is £1,476 for large companies and £536 for small companies and charities.
 Additional fees also apply, including the cost of assigning a Certificate of Sponsorship to each visa worker, at £199.